 Not every individual office is designed so thoughtfully, and often, office complexes are filled with workplaces that don’t suit their employees.
 So when Shea is tapped to reimagine an office tower, we’re sure to include tenant spaces that allow for both collaboration and for peace and quiet when employees need somewhere outside of the office to go.

 At Fifth Street Towers in Minneapolis, a tenant amenity floor with an expansive lounge gives the opportunity for small groups to meet outside of the office, but also space for individuals to settle in and work without the everyday distractions of their own offices.
 And the outdoor roofdeck is a true respite, allowing for a restorative breath of fresh air and natural light.
 The atrium at Bloomington’s Normandale Lakes Office Park features supportive banquettes, chairs, and a long library table with power ports, ideal for getting heads-down work done.
 And large leather chairs with curved edges on the skyway level have an element of privacy that makes them the perfect stopping spot to make a phone call or focus on a project.

-At RBC Plaza, a first-floor tenant lounge is designed with both work and play in mind.
+At 60 South Sixth, a first-floor tenant lounge is designed with both work and play in mind.
 A bar and pool table sit at its heart, encouraging a break from a busy workday or relaxing spot to stop at its end.
 On the opposite side of the lounge, carefully selected furnishings make it a great spot to settle in with work: Spacious tables give room to spread out, while supportive chairs with high backs and sides give privacy to workers looking for alone time.